-- 1. On the Fortify header, select ADMINISTRATION. - 2.
-In the left pane of the ADMINISTRATION view, select Users, and then select LDAP Entities. - 3.
+- On the OpenText header, select Administration. - 2.
+In the left pane, select Users, and then select LDAP Entities. - 3.
 Select the check box for the LDAP server. - 4.
 On the LDAP page header, click REFRESH. - 5.
-To determine whether the LDAP cache refresh has completed, from the ADMINISTRATION view, check either the Event Logs page or the Jobs page.
+To determine whether the LDAP cache refresh has completed, from the Administration view, check either the Event Logs page or the Jobs page.